How hearing works?

-When your hearing is working normally, information is being passed through each section of the ear to your brain.
-Your brain receives these messages and you will naturally respond.
+When your hearing is working normally, information is being passed through each section of the ear to your loved one's brain.
+Your brain receives these messages and they will naturally respond.

 Anatomy of your ear